arpitamangal/pharma-scrape-and-analysis/README.md

 ## Fact
 Indian healthcare sector is expected to grow rapidly, with a market value of around $280 billion and a predicted CAGR of 16-17%.
 Digital health technologies, such as telemedicine, electronic health records, and mobile health applications, are likely to play a key role in improving access to healthcare services and managing patient care.
 It becomes important to improve access to quality healthcare, reduce costs, and address financing and regulatory issues.

-*This is a work in progress (proof of concept developed for 13K medicines)*
+*This is a work in progress (proof of concept developed for 13K medicines and health care products)*